Collagen serums and hair care products for the benefits of collagen for women's skin and hair.

 As we age, our body’s natural collagen production begins to slow down.
 This can affect the integrity of that internal framework, leading to a decrease in bone density over time.
 Understanding this connection is the first step in proactively supporting your bone health for the long term, ensuring you feel strong and capable for years to come.

-The Link Between Collagen and Bone Density
+The Connection Between Collagen and Bone Density

 Your bones are living tissue, constantly breaking down and rebuilding themselves.
 Collagen is a major protein component of this tissue, giving it the flexibility to withstand stress.
 When collagen levels decrease, this rebuilding process can be disrupted, potentially making bones more brittle.
 This is why maintaining healthy collagen levels is so important for bone density.